Out of Many...One

-Out of Many...One is the debut album by Jamaican singer Tami Chynn.
+Out of Many...One is the debut studio album by Jamaican singer Tami Chynn.
 It was released through Universal Mowtown Records and SRC Records in the United States on August 7, 2006 and in Japan on September 8, 2006.

+Critical reception

+AllMusic editor David Jeffries found that Out of Many...One "becomes more interesting than riveting as Chynn wanders through heavier music.
+Nothing is filler, nothing is misguided, and the smooth "Still Afraid" brings warm reminders of the great reggae songstress J.C.
+Lodge, but there's no denying this B and B+ material would sound much better if it was shuffled into the album rather than stuck together."